mvolkmann/blog/src/zig.md

 ## CONTINUE CLEANUP OF EVERYTHING BELOW HERE!

-About pointer dereference syntax ...
-"""
-ident.* does seem weird at first glance, but it allows for much nicer chaining - instead of something like (*foo).bar (or even doing what C does and introducing a whole new operator -> for that special case), you can just do foot.bar, and the nice thing is that it works over multiple levels of indirection (even in C before I've had to do (\*foo)->bar).
-Regarding ], I assume you're talking about the calls to std.log.info.
-Those are creating empty tuples for the format arguments - std.log.info takes two arguments, a format string and a tuple of the values to interpolate into it, much like e.g. printf in C. Quite often in the video he actually uses {×} to specify a format argument.
-An alternative syntax here would be to use varargs

-in an earlier phase of its design Zig did have varargs, and they were used here, but for a few reasons it was decided to remove them from the language and replace them with tuples in cases like these.
-Yes, it results in a few extra characters when you're logging constant messages, but in practice that's not really an issue, and removing varargs had advantages for the language from the perspective of simplicity.

-I don't know why this chaining you consider to be better.
-To me, it's just different, not better or worse.
-And bringing confusion without having significan...
-Read more

-how do you consider (_foo) ->bar (or worse, (_(\*foo)).bar) to be better than foo.\*\* bar?
-This situation can get even worse with more complex structures,
-"""

 Learn about async/await.
-Zig strives for having only one way to accomplish each task.
-Learn about arena allocators.

 - Functions can specify the type of errors they can return by preceding the ! in the return type with an error type or probably an error set.